microsoft/diskspd/README.md

 * demo scripting works again and autofills vm/node counts
 * watch-cluster handles downed/recovered nodes gracefully
 * update-csv now handles node names which are logical prefixes of another (node1, node10)

-VM Fleet 0.5 6/22/2016

-* start-sweep now supports gathering performance counters from the physical nodes (hv root)
-* bugfix: clear-pause needs to loop on the pause file in case of competing access
-* run.ps1 and run-sweeptemplate.ps1 updated to show use of random seed and write source buffer (best practice), changes to push result file down with noncached copy
-* check-pause comments on the number of (un)paused vms
-* update documentation to mention change in QoS policy type names

 Compiling / Source
 =========